anon-blue/anon.blue/README.txt

 avais dans ma poche...
 Thank's friends ! dslkjfhldjaflkj ljhlsdkjfhldjash llkdjs hflkj dhaslkjhfl WE JUST FOUND A PETIT NOIR, (the culbute is S) jdashflkjhweaiuh fkljsafhjkdsah fjdhfkljha
-                                                           Can I call U?
-I don't
+                        monkey island is a perfect         Can I call U?
+I don't need any lighter thank's to U both............
+We would like to eat the - this funny road wu - with you, perhaps anyway
- need any lighter thank's to U both............
-We would like to eat the - this funny road wu - with you, perhajhasdfkl kljdshfklj hlkdhjaslfkjhasdljkljdshflkjh asdjfkljhsdlkjh kljdshlkjfhkljsdhlkjfhl kjlkjdhkljfhlkdbecause the world
+                                                   hlkdbecause the world

        wold l qqwddqwqtwefqwdwdcasdadd dasd\dsdqweqwewesoiDdd  dd asdasdsdasdasd